-The mass production of the 1940s gave way to the 1950s which brought more variety of styles such as tract ranch, split-level, and contemporary.
-The rise in the economy paralleled the design of homes, most boasting a two car garage
+The mass production of the 1940s gave way to the 1950s which brought more variety of styles such as tract ranch, splitlevel, and contemporary.
+The rise in the economy paralleled the design of homes, most boasting a two car garage visually oriented towards the street.
+Tract Ranch was the most prominent style, largely popularized by Cliff May in the Los Angeles area and the publication "Western Ranch Houses by Cliff May" by Sunset Magazine in 1958.
+(18)

-Mid Century architecture was molded by the changes to the lifestyle of families in the post-WMI era.
+Mid Century architecture was molded by the changes to the lifestyle of families in the post-WWI era.
 Technology was rapidly changing while automobiles were becoming more common.
 Modern Residential Architecture focused on the needs and interests of the residents, leading to a wide range of variability in building materials, form, and appearance.

 The garage became a crucial part of the home.
 Between 1945 and 1955, the number of cars on the road doubled, with around 70 percent of families owning an automobile by 1958 in comparison to the 20 percent at the beginning of the decade.
 This allowed greater expansive development away from the city.
-(18) Due to the Great depression, WMI, and interest in developing the fringes of the city surrounding shopping centers, the downtown San Diego area remained stagnant.
+(18) Due to the Great depression, WWI, and interest in developing the fringes of the city surrounding shopping centers, the downtown San Diego area remained stagnant.
 By the late 1950s no significant building has been constructed in the downtown area in nearly thirty years.
 Organizations were developed and money was funneled to rehabilitate downtown.
 New life was breathed into the downtown area through city initiatives, including building a new city hall, convention center and auditorium, and Civic Theater designed by Lloyd Ruocco which opened in 1965.
 Clean simple design was utilized as seen in the Civic center, reflecting the budget of the time, as well as the growth of modernism seen in commercial buildings.
 The 1960's also welcomed a new sports arena in Mission Valley as well as large research companies and intellectual pursuits such as UCSD and Salk research institute, driven by the cold war's need for higher education as a driving political force.